 - The IIT leadership team, which may include an IIT commander, assistant commander, or co-commander. - At least two nonlaw enforcement community representatives who have credibility with and ties to communities impacted by police use of deadly force.
-The chiefs and sheriffs of each regional team shall create a transparent process for soliciting names and creating a roster of individuals willing to serve in this capacity.
-The IIT community representatives must be chosen from this list by the chief(s) and/or sheriff(s). - All IIT leadership shall be commissioned peace officer(s), with previous experience in criminal investigations. - The IIT supervisors shall be recommended by their agency to the IIT commander. - (ii) Selection Process for IIT Members.
+The chiefs, sheriffs, and community members of each regional team shall create a transparent process for soliciting names and creating a roster of individuals willing to serve in this capacity.
+The IIT community representatives must be chosen from this list by the chief(s), sheriff(s), and community member(s).
+The Washington state criminal justice training commission will post IIT rosters on the criminal justice training commission website from each region, which will be provided by the IITs.
+There shall be standardized trainings for nonlaw enforcement community representatives, including training on the requirements of the mandatory nondisclosure agreements. - All IIT leadership shall be commissioned peace officer(s), with previous experience in criminal investigations. - The IIT supervisors shall be recommended by their agency to the IIT commander. - (ii) Selection Process for IIT Members.